ej-mitchell/react-on-rails-boilerplate/README.md

 * Clone down this repo to your desktop and rename as necessary.
 * Run `bundle` and `npm install` to get all the dependencies sorted out.
 * Run `rake db:create` to set up your database properly.
+* Before testing with React, you will need to add the location of your `testHelper.js` to the `karma.conf.js` file.
+To do this, navigate to `karma.conf.js` and paste the `testHelper.js` file path into the `files` array (I've also left a comment and an example there for you).
+It is also possible that you will need to run `karma init`.
+You can answer the questions from the prompt using [this gist](https://gist.github.com/andrewprogers/65f0228c262fbe8e1efe767527540aec).
 * When you want to run the servers to see your work locally, run both `rails s` and `npm start` (separate tabs in the same project folder).
 * When you want to check your React tests, run `npm test`.
 (Run `rake` for Rails/Ruby tests.)